 Heart Palpitations During Menstrual Period

-Dec 04, 2025 · 11 min read
+11 min read

 Imagine you're in the middle of a busy day, and suddenly, your heart starts to beat rapidly.
-It feels like it's pounding in your chest, and you might even feel a flutter or skipped beat.
+Now, it feels like it's pounding in your chest, and you might even feel a flutter or skipped beat.
 This sensation can be frightening, especially when it occurs unexpectedly during your menstrual cycle.
 Knowing that you're not alone and that there are ways to address these palpitations can provide significant relief and empower you to take control of your health.

 Understanding Heart Palpitations During Menstrual Period